cs280fa21/midterm-solution/task1/READMEsln.md

 Please add a `T` for "true" or `F` for "false" in  the `[ ]` preceding each statemnt.

-- [T] JavaScript supports functional and object-oreinted programming paradigms.
+- [T] JavaScript supports functional and object-oriented programming paradigms.

 - [F] All values in JavaScript are "passed by reference" and "compared by reference."